MicrosoftDocs/Viva/Viva/glint/setup/set-up-user-roles.md

 1. From your admin dashboard, choose the **Configure** symbol and then select **User Roles**.
 2. On the **Role Settings** page, select **Export.** In the window that opens, make your selections and select **Export**.
 3. Open the downloaded CSV file and delete all columns except the column with email addresses.
 4. Add or delete email addresses, as needed.
-This can be a full replacement for the existing file, so you won't need to have an *Add* or *Remove* column.
+This edit can be a full replacement for the existing file so you don't need an *Add* or *Remove* column.
 5. Save your file.
 1. Return to the **Role Settings** page and select **Import**.
 1. Select the checkbox to indicate if you only added users.